Get started with MizzouApply here

 You can complete this program entirely online.
 Occasional face-to-face courses and events may be offered.
-Most library and information science faculty are based in Columbia, MO with faculty in St. Louis and Kansas City.
+Most library and information science faculty are based in Columbia, MO with faculty in Kansas City.

 Courses are semester-based, though some courses are in an eight-week format.
 Students typically take one or two classes each semester and finish in two to four years.
 Students who attend full-time typically finish in two years.